MINIMISING RISK

 Having a flight plan already submitted greatly increases the chances of getting a clearance, as taking flight details over the air is time consuming and increases controller workload.

-For more information, visit Working with an ATC.
+For more information, visit working with ATC.

 Sharing lessons learned